codacy/codacy-rubocop/docs/description/Style_FormatStringToken.md

 of `EnforcedStyle`) are only considered if used in the format string argument to the methods `printf`, `sprintf`, `format` and `%`.

+NOTE: In `aggressive` mode, offenses are registered for all strings containing tokens, but autocorrection is only applied when the string appears in a known formatting context (`format`, `sprintf`, `printf`, or `%`).
+This is done in order to prevent false autocorrections for strings that are not actually format strings.

 NOTE: Tokens in the `unannotated` style (eg. `%s`) are always treated as if configured with `Conservative: true`.
 This is done in order to prevent false positives, because this format is very similar to encoded URLs or Date/Time formatting strings.